Frankie Carle: Career

 During World War II, he participated in the V-Disc program, making recordings which were released by the U.S. War Department.
 He introduced V-Disc No. 210A which featured his new composition "Moonlight Whispers".
 "Sunrise Serenade" was released as a V-Disc by the U.S. War Department in July, 1944 as No. 230A in a new recording by Frankie Carle and his Orchestra.

 Radio

 Carle had early exposure on radio as pianist for The Four Belles singing group in transcribed programs distributed by the World Broadcasting System.
 In the mid-1940s, Carle and singer Allan Jones starred in the Old Gold Show on CBS radio.
 Carle also was featured in Pot o' Gold, Treasure Chest, and The Chesterfield Supper Club.

+Television

+During the summer of 1956 Carle hosted a music show on NBC.
+The 15-minute show, titled The Golden Touch of Frankie Carle, originated live from Hollywood, California.

 Compositions

 Carle's music was known for being light because of his buoyant touch; this resulted in romantic, danceable melodies which were very popular.
 His major compositions included "Sunrise Serenade", "Falling Leaves", "Oh!
 What It Seemed to Be", "Roses in the Rain", both recorded by Frank Sinatra, "A Lover's Lullaby", "Swing and a Miss", "Syncopated Doll", "This Day", "Travelin' Mood", "When Your Lips Met Mine", "Why Oh Why", "You Are There", "You and the Stars and Me", "Carle Boogie", "Sunrise Boogie", "Sunrise in Napoli", "Georgianna", "Blue Fantasy", "I Didn't Know", "The Golden Touch", "The Apple Valley Waltz", and "Moonlight Whispers" released as V Disc 210A in 1944 by the U.S. War Department.